 Charles' father Herve Leclerc has died in June 2017

-During the season, he was announced as a new driver of Scuderia Ferrari in the 2019 F1 season, replacing Kimi Raikkonen and joining Sebastian Vettel as a teammate.
+During his season with Sauber, Leclerc was announced as a new driver of Scuderia Ferrari in the 2019 F1 season, replacing Kimi Raikkonen and joining Sebastian Vettel as a teammate.